 Firmware is the software that determines the functionality of network devices.
 When you troubleshoot a problem, we recommend you to start by checking the current firmware version.
 The latest firmware version might contain a correction that fixes your particular problem.

 To check the current firmware:

-1. Go to the device's webpage.
+- 1. Go to the device's web interface > Status. - 2.
+See the firmware version under Device info.

-- 2. Click - 3.
-Click About.

 Upgrade the firmware